worldpossible/RACHEL5/README.md

 * Clone the finished RACHEL 5 device and replace the disk image on the RACHEL 4.1.2 USB

 NOTE: Do not upgrade the system software.
 An `apt upgrade` will disable the WiFi status LED on the CMAL 150.
-We have not figured out how to upgrade the system software without disabling the WiFi status light.
+The WiFi LED is operated through ath10k drivers that are implemented as proprietary kernel modules.
+Any upgrades will include some kernal upgrades that seem to disable this driver.

 # The Build Process